 The HR team now has a massive scope of responsibility.
 Deeply embedded in almost every aspect of the employee experience, from performance reviews to benefits to PTO requests, HR teams are flooded with questions and requests for help.
-That’s why—more than ever—HR needs a new approach to support.
+That’s why — more than ever — HR needs a new approach to support.

-Other employee service departments have addressed their expanding roles by enabling employees to self-service routine support issues.
+Other employee support departments have addressed their expanding roles by enabling employees to self-service routine support issues.
 Take IT.
 For years, tech support has consumed a significant proportion of IT's time and resources, leading many to implement rigorous tracking systems and create libraries of content to help employees help themselves.

 Similar to IT, HR teams create enormous amounts of knowledge.
 But the real challenge is that HR answers are often complex and unique to each employee.
-So to get to a point where employees can answer their own HR questions—known as Tier 0 support—HR teams need to connect the dots between employees and content.
+So to get to a point where employees can answer their own HR questions — known as Tier 0 support — HR teams need to connect the dots between employees and content.

 Here at Moveworks, we asked ourselves: What insights can we gather on service delivery to help HR teams move closer to Tier 0?
 With this goal in mind, we analyzed thousands of real-world HR requests from several global companies to generate three key insights: